SvenShevtzoff/Roosters-and-Lectures/README.md

 - a student has a gap hour (one malus point);
 - a student has two gap hours (three malus points);
-- a student has conflicts in their schedule (for example, two activities in the same roomslot) (one malus point);
+- a student has conflicts in their schedule (for example, two activities in the same timeslot) (one malus point);
 - using the evening timeslot (17:00 - 19:00) (five malus points);
 - one malus point for every student that does not fit in a room.

 In certain cases, the schedule is illegal and should be rejected.
-That is when any student has three gap hours or more students are in a tutorial/practicum than the maximum amount of students allowed.
+That is when any student has three gap hours or more students are in a tutorial/practicum than the maximum amount of students allowed in that activity.
 Considering this malus points system, an important part of this project was writing a correct 'fitness function' that calculates the number of malus points, given a schedule.

 ## Authors